-Changing your wireless router password is a good first step.
+Changing your wireless router password is an excellent first step.
 Not only does it potentially make your connection more secure, but it's also more convenient to make it something you can remember more readily, rather than a string of random letters and numbers.
 That way, you can easily give it to guests without making them scramble around on the floor to look at the back of the router!

 Which password should I change?